nathantgray/cosim_installer/README.md

 Installer scripts for installing HELICS with GLD, NS3, and Python on a fresh Ubuntu installation.

 # WARNING: Carefully examine before using for yourself!

+These scripts have not been properly tested.

-cosim_install.sh was written to be run on the root of a fresh installation of Ubuntu-20.04 on WSL2.
+The NS-3 and NetAnim installation blocks of cosim_install.sh were added after the fact and have not been tested. cosim_install.sh was written to be run on the root of a fresh installation of Ubuntu-20.04 on WSL2.
 It may work on more cases but has not been tested.
-These scripts have not been tested properly.

 cosim_install.sh was written to be run as root user.
 It also assumes there is a user called "cosim" for the ns3 installation.
 You may wish to change this.